 “Without a sense of purpose, no company, either public or private, can achieve its full potential.”

-And though defining purpose and being a purpose-driven organization are different things, the latter can also play a key role in attracting customers and adding value.
+Though defining purpose and being a purpose-driven organization are different things, the latter can also play a key role in attracting customers and adding value.
 While this is certainly the case in the B2C space — with socially conscious brands like Patagonia, Warby Parker, and Toms gaining prominence — having a higher-order purpose can also resonate in the B2B space.
 This is especially critical as millennials, who are more likely to make decisions based on personal values, step into B2B buyer positions.

+Purpose can help the bottom line of even the most quotidian services.
 When CEO Lyell Clarke shifted the purpose of Clarke — his residential and commercial mosquito control and aquatic company—from eliminating bugs and cleaning ponds to “making communities around the world more livable, safe, and comfortable,” he saw a noticeable increase in his partnerships and revenue.
 Focusing on the public health aspect of Clarke’s work ultimately had a positive impact on the business overall.

-Brand drives this consistency, which is a fundamental ingredient that helps build equity for a business.
+Brand drives this consistency, which is a fundamental benefit that helps build equity for a business.
 Uniformly applying one visual and verbal identity throughout all your communications makes it clear what your company stands for.
 Because when clients constantly hear a similar message — instead of disparate ideas — they’ll begin to associate that distinct concept with you.
 This helps reduce confusion in the marketplace, creates a stronger impression with customers, and builds trust among your target audience — which inevitably drives conversion.

 In today’s world, clients are expecting more from their B2B partners.
 They’re influenced by the B2C brands they use every day — companies like Lyft and Hulu, which prioritize personalization and convenience to provide exceptional experiences for users.
 With these consumer companies shaping the way clients think about their B2B interactions, it’s more important than ever for businesses to elevate their experiences through brand.